The Best VPNs for YouTube TV

 - Located in the U.S., so subject to Five Eyes

-- Kill switch only available on Windows
+- Kill switch available only on Windows

 -